-It’s easy to stretch your company’s budget too thin when you try to do everything on your own, from processing orders to delivery.
-Scaling your operations becomes difficult or impossible, depending on the volume of orders, the demand that comes in and the number of manual processes in place.
+It’s easy to stretch your company’s budget too thin when you try to do everything on your own, from selling the items to processing orders to delivery.
+Scaling your operations can become difficult or impossible, depending on the volume of orders in the shipping process, the demand that comes in and the number of manual processes in place.
 If you find yourself featured in a viral campaign, you could end up processing thousands or millions of orders and end up not being prepared for the work and time it takes to properly execute the order fulfillment services.
-It’s all too easy to fall apart during this type of situation and ending up with a lot of angry people rather than a massive influx to your customer base.
-Retail product fulfillment services offer you exactly what you need to ensure a seamless process for your business and a delightful experience for consumers, from start to finish.
+It’s all too easy to fall apart and lose control during this type of situation and end up with a lot of angry people rather than a massive influx to your customer base.
+Retail product fulfillment services offer you exactly what you need to help ensure a seamless process for your business and a delightful experience for consumers, from start to finish.
 Using their space and services available will help your company succeed and grow by giving you the resources to be able to sell and deliver products to your customers.

-A retail product fulfillment vendor, typically categorized as a third-party logistics company, has the technology, staffing, and infrastructure in place to support retail order processing, from packing to shipping.
-These companies have the capability to take on your order load and get it delivered efficiently and within your specifications.
+A retail product fulfillment vendor, typically categorized as a third-party logistics company, offers the best technology, staffing, and infrastructure management in place to support retail order processing, from packing to shipping.
+These companies have the capability to take on your order load and get items delivered in just a few days and within your companies specifications.